If you’re looking for a great way to use up tons of extra summer squash, use our delicious salt & vinegar squash chips recipe!

-As we were loading up our Excalibur Dehydrator with another round of fruit leather, The Tyrant said, “I wonder if we can make squash chips?”
-Thus began a new culinary experiment…
+As we were loading up our Excalibur Dehydrator with another round of peach fruit leather, The Tyrant said, “I wonder if we can make squash chips?”
+Thus began a new culinary experiment that ended quite well…

-Ready to make your own salt & vinegar squash chips and potentially save your marriage too?
-Below is our recipe!
+Ready to make your own salt & vinegar squash chips?

 - 2 cups organic white vinegar

-Thin Slice Your Squash - The best thing to use here is a mandolin slicer.
+Thin slice your squash.
+The best thing to use here is a mandoline slicer.
 You can process a lot of squash very quickly and get the exact same thickness on each slice.
-If you don't have a mandolin slicer, just us a good sharp knife and slice your squash into strips as thin as you can make them. *If our squash are more mature, we'll just remove the seedy parts and add them to our hot composting pile (hot composting, aka the Berkeley Method, ensures seeds and pathogens are "burned out.)"
+If you don't have one, just use a good sharp knife and slice your squash into strips as thin as you can make them.

-Brine Your Squash - In a large non-reactive bowl (ceramic or glass), combine all ingredients EXCEPT for sliced squash.
-Stir together and wait until salt has dissolved and/or water has cooled before adding squash to bowl.
-Cover bowl and allow to stand for 12 hours (in the fridge or on the counter).
+Brine your squash.
+In a large non-reactive bowl (ceramic or glass), combine all ingredients EXCEPT for sliced squash.
+Stir/whisk together and wait until salt has dissolved and/or water has cooled before adding squash to bowl.
+Cover bowl and allow to stand for 12 hours in the fridge or on your kitchen counter.

-Remove and Dry - Remove your sliced squash from the salt & vinegar mixture, then place onto dehydrator racks and turn to your dry veggie setting (125° - 135°F on our Excalibur).
+Remove and dry.
+Remove your sliced squash from the salt & vinegar mixture, blot dry, then place onto dehydrator racks.
+Set dehydrator to your dry veggie setting (125° - 135°F on our Excalibur).
 If you don't have a dehydrator, you can also dry your squash on baking racks in your oven, turned to the lowest heat setting possible (you don't want to cook them, just dehydrate them).

-Store - Once your squash chips are dry and crunchy, remove them from the dehydrator.
+Once your squash chips are dry and crunchy, remove them from the dehydrator.
 It usually takes about 12-18 hours for us, depending on how thin-sliced the squash are.
 Store dried squash chips in air tight containers until you're ready to eat them — large jars, silicone bags, etc. If they get stale, simply pop them in the oven on low heat for about 10 minutes before eating.

-We hope this article helps you use more of your squash and salvage your marriage!
+We hope this article helps you use more of your squash and salvage your marriage, too!